 Well what do you want to do?
 The farm itself offers wonderful relaxation if you just want to read, relax, write, and talk.
 Walking around the property or venturing further along the dirt roads gives plenty of exercise and scenic views of farms and nature.
 It is a great place for bike riding with your choice of flat or steep and there are plenty of spots for canoeing in the region.
 Within 10 miles the Amish have developed a thriving community and you have an opportunity to visit 6 wood shops to buy furniture, numerous sawmills (if you do your own projects), a quilt maker, a cheese dairy, or to shop in one of their farm stores and buy handmade home accessories, baked goods, and mechanical toys you have not seen since childhood.
 Other Activities: Snowshoeing

 Additional information about rental rates

-Damage deposit is mailed within 7 days of the end of the rental.
-Cancellations within 60 days of the start of the rental forfeit 1/2 the rental amount.
+Weekly Rates are far lower than 7 daily rates.
+Weekly Rates are $950 per week in July and August.
+They are $700 per week the rest of the year.
+The damage deposit is released within 7 days of the end of the rental.
+Cancellations within 45 days of the start of the rental forfeit 1/2 the rental amount.